 Q1 – What size light should I get?

 If you look at the description next to each light you will see the recommended coverage for each light.
 It has two areas stated – Perfect and larger one OK.
 The Perfect size is the area that will give optimum results and the OK size is a larger area that will still give good results.
 These sizes are based on the last generation of lights and are likely to be conservative applied to these new lights.

-Each light’s description also has a comparison to traditional MH/HPS lights.
+Each led grow light’s description also has a comparison to traditional MH/HPS lights.
 This value is approximate, but is based on feedback from expert growers.
 The feedback was for the old style lights and was unanimous that a 140 watt light was equal to or slightly more powerful than a 400 watt MH/HPS.
 Based on light readings from the new lights I calculate that a new 140 watt light will equal a 500 watt MH/HPS.
 As soon as I get feedback on the new lights I will update this figure as I believe it is easier for most growers who are familiar with the performance of MH/HPS lighting.

 Q2- Do you really use genuine Osram Oslon SSL 80 leds?
 Are they packaged chips?

 Yes I really do use genuine Osram Oslon SSL 80 leds.
 I buy them directly from Osram via their official industrial distributor.
 No, they are not packaged chips, they are regular, genuine Oslon leds.

 Q3 – Is growing with leds the same as growing with normal lights?